datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   VALUES(value-expression{0|1})
        |
-       | Create a new UUID object.
+       | Create a new UUID object (version 4 ).
 It can optionally cast a single string or list of string UUID representations to
          UUID objects.
 Any input that can't be cast to a UUID object will be ignored.
        |
      - | ``["uuid"]``